greena13/react-ref-manager/Readme.md

 It accepts an options hash as the second argument that is passed straight to [scrollIntoView](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView).

-Returns the ref that was scrolled to (which may be different to the ref passed as an argument in the case of custom React elements), or `null` if the ref could not be located in the DOM.
+Returns the ref that was scrolled to (which may be different to the ref passed as an argument in the case of custom React elements that don't define a scrollIntoView() method), or `null` if the ref could not be located in the DOM.

 #### scrollToById()